sfc-gh-puneet-lakhanpal/yolo_object_detection_model_registry_based_deployment_to_spcs/README.md

 ### Setup instructions
 1. Run `setup.sql` to setup basic objects.
-2. Import `Defect Detection Yolo.ipynb` as a container based Snowflake notebook, select a warehouse and choose `defect_detection_gpu_nv_s_cp` compute pool created in the above step.
+2. Import `Object Detection Yolo.ipynb` as a container based Snowflake notebook, select a warehouse and choose `object_detection_gpu_nv_s_cp` compute pool created in the above step.
 Use the external access integration `allow_all_integration`.
 Run the above notebook which will deploy the trained Yolo model into Model registry using SPCS.
 3. The notebook above will show how to do batch inferencing.
 4. For REST API, get the REST API endpoint from the notebook above.
 Go to the folder `external_rest_api_call` by cding into it and then run the following statements on the terminal.
     ```